Kevinpgalligan/KevingalWebsite/pages/blog/cl-livecoding.md

   <source src="{{ url_for('static', filename='video/cl-livecoding/boids-4-first-rule.mp4') }}" type="video/mp4">
 </video>

-...two boids that happen to be too close are sent flying off into the void.
+...a pair of boids that happen to be too close to each other are sent flying off into the void.
 There's no counterforce to bring them back, just yet.

 Next, we implement `rule-2`: boids should fly towards the average position of other boids.
-Our implementation could be more efficient by summing the boid positions just once, rather than doing it for every single boid, but no matter.
+Our implementation could be more efficient by summing the boid positions just once, rather than doing it for every single boid, but who the hell cares.

     :::lisp hl_lines="2 3 4 5 6 7 8 9 10 11"
     (defun rule2 (boid boids)